Nithyanandan-lmsace/Magic/docs.md

 ![magic-general-setting-free](https://github.com/bdecentgmbh/moodle-auth_magic/assets/44221518/9a3e1c85-1a5d-4056-878d-f2ca6f0423dc)

 #### General Configurations (Pro):

 1. **Supports password**:

-    ***Disabled***: This option allows users to don't utilize a password for accessing Moodle.
+    ***Disabled***: This option allows users to access Moodle without using a password.

-    ***Enabled***: This option allows users to utilize a password for accessing Moodle.
+    ***Enabled***: This option requires users to use a password to access Moodle.

 2. **Configure login key link**:

     This setting allows administrators to adjust the behavior of login keys.

-    - Only once: Login keys can be utilized for a single use
+    - Only once: Login keys can be used for a single login.

-    - Until it expires: Login keys can be utilized for until their expiry time
+    - Until it expires: Login keys can be used until they reach their expiration time.

 3. **Allow Username to get magic link**: